 SMS 2021 Conference themes are as follow:

-In addition to the above main conference sessions, the evnt will host several focused Symposia / workshops including:
+In addition to the above main conference sessions, the evnt will host the following focused Symposia / EU projects workshops:

 Symposium on Multifunctional materials